 Weather Maps and Computer-Generated Forecast Charts

 Weatherzone provides a large range of weather forecast guidance heavily based on computer models.
-These computer models are run by the European Centre for Medium Range Weather Forecasts (ECFMWF), US National Weather Service (GFS) and the Bureau of Meteorology (ACCESS).
+These computer models are run by the European Centre for Medium Range Weather Forecasts (ECMRWF), US National Weather Service (GFS) and the Bureau of Meteorology (ACCESS).
 In addition, Weatherzone runs computer models in-house to generate additional forecast guidance for specific applications.

 In most cases these computer-generated forecast charts are provided with little or no quality control and should only be used in conjunction with other meteorological intelligence.